Alex Zanardi: Post-amputation racing

 In November 2012, Zanardi tested a BMW DTM touring car, completing 32 laps of the Nürburgring.
 He later said that the test had rekindled his interest in motor racing, and in January 2014, it was announced that he would return to motorsport in the 2014 Blancpain Sprint Series season, racing a BMW Z4 GT3 for Ravaglia's ROAL Motorsport team.
 In 2018, he made a one-off appearance in the Deutsche Tourenwagen Masters, driving a BMW M4 DTM in the Misano round of the series.
 After qualifying in last place for both races, he finished 12th out of 13 finishers in the first race before placing fifth in the second race in mixed weather: after the race he said that as radio communication between drivers and the pits is banned in the DTM except when cars are in the pit lane, when his team told him of his fifth-place finish he initially believed it was a joke at his expense.

-Zanardi returned to American motor racing by entering the 2019 24 Hours of Daytona that January.
+Zanardi returned to U.S. motor racing by entering the 2019 24 Hours of Daytona that January.
 Using a similar set of controls as the BMW M4 that he used in the DTM series, the GTLM-specification BMW M8 GTE had a special steering wheel that allowed him to actuate the accelerator with his left hand and shift with his right hand.
 Brakes were applied with a large handle with by his right hand.
-The brake handle also had a downshift trigger on it so he can still "engine brake" like his teammates John Edwards, Jesse Krohn and Chaz Mostert.
+The brake handle also had a downshift trigger on it so he could still "engine brake" like his teammates John Edwards, Jesse Krohn, and Chaz Mostert.
 The team finished 32nd overall and ninth in the GTLM category.